Estimated reading time: 7 minutes

 As you grow in experience and knowledge, there will be times when you’d rather do things your way and toss out the strict guidelines you learned in training.

 Of course, the experience is a great teacher, and you’ll be more effective and able as time goes on.
-However, sticking to the guidelines and methods you were taught in training serves as a protection to yourself and those you work with.
+However, sticking to the guidelines and methods you were taught in training serves as a protection for yourself and those you work with.

 There will be certain building codes and city regulations that you must adhere to preserve the integrity of the building and prevent damage.